 The colors and markings of the non-venomous, western ground snake can vary.
 In short, this snake can be solid in color with light brown or red scales with a white belly.
 Or, it could have red or orange scales featuring black bands running the length of its body as well as on its belly.
 In other words, you could see two western ground snakes side by side and think you’re looking at two different species of snake!

 Western ground snakes with solid brown scales are sometimes mistaken for another species of non-venomous ground snake.
 Officially, it’s known as a rough earth snake and is about the same length as a western ground snake.

 Western ground snakes are an average of eight inches long but can be as long as 20 inches.
-They have a thick body along with a uniformly thick head.
+They have thick bodies along with uniformly thick heads.
 This snake’s eyes have round pupils.
 This snake is nocturnal.
 So, it uses both its vision and sense of smell to find prey in the dark.
-Their insect prey of centipedes, spiders and crickets are nocturnal as well.
+Their insect prey of centipedes, spiders, and crickets is nocturnal, as well.